fabienb/myST3config/README.md

 My theme of choice.

 ### "translate_tabs_to_spaces": false
 False because I'd rather use tabs than spaces.
 It's all about how someone likes to work, but on a document with a couple hundred lines of code, you'd save Kb by using tabs instead of spaces...
+I know someone would not agree, can't help.

 ### "tree_animation_enabled": true
 Visual enhancement.
 Controls side bar animation when expanding or collapsing folders.